-A one semester class offered to seniors only in the fall, this class will concentrate on writing essays, filling out forms, researching various careers, and completing various readings.
+A one semester class offered to seniors only in the fall, this class will concentrate on writing essays, filling out forms, researching various careers, completing various readings, and public speaking.
 This class is designed to meet the needs of students planning on entering a career directly after high school.
-Public speaking, interviewing, job shadows, loans, credit cards, and other topics relating to life after high school will be discussed.
+Interviewing, job shadows, loans, credit cards, and other topics relating to life after high school will be discussed.